genestack/user-docs/docs-rework/overview/supported-data-formats/tsv.md

 ## Cross-reference mapping file

 A cross-reference mapping file is a TSV file with two columns.
 The first row must contain the headers `TXNAME` and `GENEID`.
 The first column must be transcript IDs (must be unique).
 The file must be hosted at an HTTPS location accessible to ODM.

-For more on cross-reference mapping, see [About cross-reference mapping](../../odm-api/contribute/cross-reference-mapping/about-cross-reference-mapping.md).